Intevation/intelmq-cb-mailgen-docker/README.md

 ## Setup Scenarios

-On the first startup, the two containers intelmq-contactdb and intelmq-fody-backend seem to hang.
+On the first startup, the two containers intelmq-database and intelmq-fody-backend seem to hang.
 The reason is that the data import for the contactdb takes some time and the fody backend waits for the import to finish.

 Ports on the host machine for the applications and APIs: